Thong

 The thong is a garment generally used as either underwear or in some countries, as a swimsuit.
 It may also be worn for traditional ceremonies or competitions.

-Viewed from the front, the thong typically resembles a bikini bottom, but at the back the material is reduced to a minimum.
-Thongs are almost always designed to cover the genitals, anus and perineum and leave part or most of the buttocks uncovered.
+Viewed from the front, the thong typically resembles a bikini bottom, while at the back the material is reduced to a minimum.
+Thongs are almost always designed to cover the genitals, anus, and perineum and leave part or most of the buttocks uncovered.
 The back of the garment typically consists of a thin waistband and a thin strip of material, designed to be worn between the buttocks, that connects the middle of the waistband with the bottom front of the garment.
-It is also used as a descriptive term in other types of garment, such as a bodysuit, bodystocking, leotard or one-piece swimsuit, with the meaning "thong-backed".
+It is also used as a descriptive term in other types of garment, such as a bodysuit, bodystocking, leotard, or one-piece swimsuit, with the meaning "thong-backed".

 One type of thong is the G-string, the back of which consists only of a (typically elasticized) string.
 The two terms G-string and thong are often used interchangeably; however, they can refer to distinct pieces of clothing.
 Thongs come in a variety of styles depending on the thickness, material or type of the rear portion of fabric and are used by both men and women throughout most of the world.

 A tanga is a pair of briefs consisting of small panels connected by strings at the sides.
 There are tanga briefs both for men and for women.
-The style and the word come from Brazil.
+The style and the word come from Brazil where it is Portuguese for "thong".